complexrehabsystems/ShoppingCart_Interview/README.md

 using the free community version of Visual Studio available here:
 * [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/)

-Implement the ShoppingCart class using an in-memory collection (e.g. `IEnumerable<Product>`) such that all the unit tests pass.
+The goal is to implement the ShoppingCart class using an in-memory collection of Products (e.g. `IEnumerable<Product>`) such that all of the provided unit tests pass.
+There is no need to implement a DB schema, command line interface, graphical interface etc.

-There is no need to implement a DB schema, or command line interface, graphical interface, etc.
+Feel free to introduce abstractions/classes where you think they will be useful in implementing the ShoppingCart class.

 **Estimated Time:** 1-4 hours